Review: Das Keyboard Professional (Verdict: Adequate but pricey)

 That's not to say you're not good.
 Your mechanical switches have a sure click, a fast response, and deep travel.
 But the Model M produced more than a click; it produced something more like a clang.
 Something authoritative, ancient, and almost annoying.

 include two USB ports right on the side.
 There's also a version that has no symbols screen printed on the keys, which is certainly badass (until it gets annoying).

 , a remake of the original buckling spring Model M, can be had with a Windows key and everything for $70.
 That's almost half the price for what I believe is a better keyboard.
 (And that's not just fond memories; I just pulled down a Model M and clanged around for a while.)

-See Also: IBM Keyboards - The Odyssey Continues [Dan’s Data]
+: IBM Keyboards - The Odyssey Continues

 This entry was posted in keyboard

 .
 Bookmark the permalink